Enterprise Video Streaming Solutions: 8 Features to Look for in 2024

 Monetization Tools:

-Kaltura does not offer monetization tools natively.
-However, you can integrate monetization features that support AVOD, SVOD, and TVOD.
+Kaltura now offers monetization options including pay-per-view and subscription models.
+You can also integrate monetization features that support AVOD, SVOD, and TVOD.

 API Access: